 Heuristic Evaluation & Redesign: Myfitnesspal

-Role: Heuristic Evaluator
+Role: Heuristic Evaluator,

 UX/UI Designer